-- -Member States: to adhere to an individual approach to strategic planning of relations with each Member State; to provide the necessary conditions for optimizing the process of full-scale inclusion of a new Member State, the Arab Republic of Egypt, in the activities of the Institute; to establish coordination committees for cooperation with the participation of Plenipotentiaries of Governments and interested national experts, as well as representatives of JINR; in particular, in the near future, to provide for the establishment of these committees with Azerbaijan, Kazakhstan, Mongolia, Uzbekistan and the reformatting of the committee with the ARE in the context of raising the level of participation of the ARE in JINR; to prepare proposals for updating the agreement on the conditions of JINR's residence in the territory of the Russian Federation; - -Associate Member States: to continue work on organizing Serbia's entry into JINR as a full member, to attract new countries to JINR as associate states, guided by the "Regulations on Associate Membership in JINR": - -Other countries: to further deepen the existing cooperation with individual scientific organizations and to involve new interested partners in the orbit of JINR scientific cooperation, including from Latin America (Argentina, Brazil, Chile, Mexico), Asia (China, India, Pakistan, South Korea, Turkey, ASEAN countries), Africa (Botswana, Tunisia, countries of the East Africa region).
+- Member States: to adhere to an individual approach to strategic planning of relations with each Member State; to establish coordination committees for cooperation with the participation of Plenipotentiaries of Governments and interested national experts, as well as representatives of JINR; - Associated Member States: to continue work on organizing the entry of these States into JINR as full members, and to attract new countries to JINR as Associated Members; - Partner States: to continue work on the institutionalization of cooperation with scientific and scientific-educational organizations of these countries (China and Mexico as of 2023) through the mechanism of Joint Coordination Committees and Expert Working Groups aimed at preparing to upgrade the status of these States in JINR to associated and/or full membership; - To further deepen the existing cooperation with individual scientific organizations and to involve, at the governmental level, new interested partners in the orbit of JINR scientific cooperation, including those from Latin America (Argentina, Brazil, Chile), Asia (India, Pakistan, South Korea, Turkey, ASEAN countries), Africa.

-The regionalization of JINR's international activities, i.e., the creation of regional network structures on the basis of JINR Member States and Associate Members to unite countries interested in developing scientific ties with the Institute, will continue.
-In this context, it is necessary to intensify regular, purposeful work with the Member States and Associate Members on the basis of which these clusters are planned to be created, in particular, with Cuba for the Latin America cluster, with Vietnam for Southeast Asia, with RSA for South Africa, and with Egypt for the Middle East and North Africa.
+The regionalization of JINR's international activities, i.e., the creation of regional network structures on the basis of the JINR Member States and Associated Members to unite countries interested in developing scientific ties with the Institute, will continue.
+In this context, it is necessary to intensify regular purposeful work with the Member States and Associated Members on the basis of which these clusters are planned to be created, in particular, with Cuba for the Latin America cluster, with Vietnam for Southeast Asia, with RSA for South Africa, and with Egypt for the Middle East and North Africa.